MetPX/sarracenia/doc/sr_subscribe.1.rst

 cases, one could raise it to reduce transfer overhead.
 It is only used for file transfer protocols, not HTTP ones at the moment.

-The option directory  defines where to put the files on your server.
+The *directory* option defines where to put the files on your server.
 Combined with  **accept** / **reject**  options, the user can select the files of interest and their directories of residence. (see the  **mirror** option for more directory settings).